Suvansh16/Smart-Recipe-Generator/README.md

-# 🍳 Recipe-Recommendation-System
+# 🍳 Smart Recipe Recommender

 # 📌 Project Overview

-The Recipe Recommendation System is a web application that suggests recipes based on available ingredients and dietary preferences.
+The Smart Recipe Recommender is a web application that suggests recipes based on available ingredients and dietary preferences.
 Users can input ingredients, filter by dietary restrictions, and explore multiple recipes with step-by-step instructions and nutritional information.
 It provides a simple, interactive, and mobile-friendly interface for personalized cooking experiences.

 # 🚀 Features